phluid61/internet-drafts/file-scheme/draft.md

 * `file:///path/to/file`

    > A "traditional" file URI for a local file, with an empty
      authority.
-This is the most common format in use today, despite being technically incompatible with the definition in {{RFC1738}}.
+This is the most common format in use today.

-* `file:///c:/path/to/file`

-   > The traditional representation of a local file in a DOS- or
-     Windows-based environment.

 * `file:/path/to/file`

-   > A "modern" minimal representation of a local file in a UNIX-like
+   > A "modern" minimal representation of a local file, with no
-     environment, with no authority field and an absolute path that begins with a slash "/".
+     authority field and an absolute path that begins with a slash "/".

 * `file:c:/path/to/file`